Warren8824/Warren8824/README.md

 ## 🌍 About Me

-- Currently working as an **IT Helpdesk Engineer** at a healthcare organisation
+- Currently working as an **Application and Access Support Analyst** at a healthcare organisation
 - Building a strong foundation in infrastructure and systems administration
 - Self-taught and driven by curiosity and consistency
-- Type 1 Diabetic — 18+ years of managing and understanding CGM systems
+- Type 1 Diabetic — 18+ years of managing complications and understanding of CGM systems
 - Exploring how to turn real-world experience into meaningful software solutions

 ---